rilldata/rill/docs/docs/tutorials/rill_advanced_features/canvas_dashboards/getting-started.md

 ---
-title: "Custom Dashboards"
+title: "Canvas Dashboards"
-description: Creating Custom Dashboards in Rill
+description: Creating Canvas Dashboards in Rill
 sidebar_label: "Getting Started"
 sidebar_position: 6
 ---

-## Creating Custom Dashboards in Rill
+## Creating Canvas Dashboards in Rill

-In this section, we'll cover how to create custom dashboards in Rill Developer and publish these to Rill Cloud,
+In this section, we'll cover how to create Canvas dashboards in Rill Developer and publish these to Rill Cloud,

 :::note
 This feature is not currently publicly released and is behind a feature flag.
 In case of specific issues, please reach out to us for assistance.